seankohjs/cs102proj/README.md

 ## Overview

-Parade is a card game for 2-6 players where each participant takes turns playing cards into a parade line.
+Parade is a card game for 2 to 6 players where each participant takes turns playing cards into a parade line.
 When cards are played, they may cause other cards to be collected based on their position, color, and value.
 The goal is to finish the game with the lowest score.

 ---